huobazi/dackup/README.md

+# Dackup

-Dackup is a fullstack backup app, Which is similar to [backup](https://github.com/backup/backup).
+Dackup is a fullstack backup tool, Which is similar to [backup](https://github.com/backup/backup).

 ## Features

-- Multiple platform (win/osx/linux).
+- Cross-Platform (win/osx/linux).
 - No Dependence.
 - Archive folder or files to tar.gz
 - Multiple Databases source support.